Yaroslava Shvedova: 2014

-Seeded tenth for qualifying at the Western & Southern Open, she lost in the first round of qualifying to American wildcard Nicole Gibbs.
+Seeded tenth for qualifying at the Cincinnati Open, she lost in the first round of qualifying to American wildcard Nicole Gibbs.
 At the US Open, Shvedova lost in the first round to Monica Niculescu.

 Shvedova had a first-round loss at the Korea Open to Anna-Lena Friedsam.
 She played her final tournament of the year at the China Open and was defeated in the first round by Roberta Vinci.

 Shvedova ended the year ranked 66.

 2015

 Shvedova began her 2015 year at the Brisbane International.
 Getting past qualifying, she beat Sabine Lisicki in the first round.
 In the second round, she lost to top seed and eventual champion Maria Sharapova.
 At the Sydney International, Shvedova was defeated in the first round of qualifying by Kateřina Siniaková.
 In Melbourne at the Australian Open, Shvedova upset 16th seed Lucie Šafářová in a first-round thriller.
 She then beat Monica Puig in the second round.
 In the third round, Shvedova lost to 21st seed Peng Shuai.

 At the Miami Open, Shvedova was defeated in the first round by Johanna Larsson.

 Shvedova began her clay-court season at the Charleston Open.
 In the first round, she beat Stefanie Vögele.
-In the second round, Shvedova lost to thirteenth seed Irina-Camelia Begu.
+In the second round, Shvedova lost to 13th seed Irina-Camelia Begu.
 Seeded fifth at the Copa Colsanitas, Shvedova reached her first WTA singles final since 2007 defeating Maryna Zanevska, qualifier Sachia Vickery, second seed Monica Puig, and Mariana Duque Mariño.
 In the final, Shvedova lost to Teliana Pereira.
 At the Madrid Open, she lost in the first round of qualifying to Sesil Karatantcheva.
 However, in doubles, she and Casey Dellacqua won the title defeating Muguruza/Suárez Navarro in the final.
 At the Nürnberger Versicherungscup, Shvedova was defeated in the first round by Kiki Bertens.
 Ranked 69 at the French Open, she lost in the first round to seventh seed and 2008 champion, Ana Ivanovic.
 In doubles, she and her partner, Casey Dellacqua, reached the final where they lost to Mattek-Sands/Šafářová.

 Shvedova only played one grass-court warm-up tournament before Wimbledon.
 At the Rosmalen Open, she stunned top seed Eugenie Bouchard in the first round.
 In the second round, she beat Marina Erakovic.
 In the quarterfinals, Shvedova was defeated by fifth seed and eventual champion, Camila Giorgi.
-Ranked 79 at the Wimbledon Championships, Shvedova lost in the first round to Mirjana Lučić-Baroni.
+Ranked 79 at Wimbledon, Shvedova lost in the first round to Mirjana Lučić-Baroni.

 At the Bucharest Open, she lost in the final round of qualifying to Cristina Dinu.
 In Turkey at the İstanbul Cup, Shvedova lost in the first round to Bojana Jovanovski.